Graphic Design by Christos Kotsinis

 Regarding the Privacy Policy.
 Obviously I don’t collect any data from the visitors.
 Probably the hosting provider is collecting data anonymously for the statistics, but who cares.

 The CMS is adding Cookies to tell who is logged in the control panel.
-But again, only the administrator logs in to maintain the system.
+Soon, when the site will be updated with a shopping section, this is going to be updated.
+For the moment, only the administrator logs into the system.
 So, I hope we are all ok with that.